jaantollander/masters-thesis/content/30_monitoring.md

 We explain how to collect file system usage statistics with *Lustre Jobstats*, mentioned in Section \ref{lustre-parallel-file-system}.
 Section \ref{entry-identifier-format} covers the settings we used for the entry identifiers for collecting fine-grained usage statistics.
 In Section \ref{operations-and-statistics}, we explain the different operations and statistics we can track, how to query them, and the output format.
-Finally, we explain how the statistics reset in Section \ref{entry-resets}.
+We explain how the statistics reset in Section \ref{entry-resets}.

+Section \ref{computing-rates} explain how to compute average file system usage rates from the statistics.
+We believe that high total file system usage rates can cause congestion in the file system.
+We can find the most significant contributors to the total rate with fined-grained statistics.

 We described how client-server applications work in Section \ref{client-server-application}.
 We built the monitoring system as a client-server application, consisting of a Monitoring client, an Ingest server, and a Time series database, illustrated in Figure \ref{fig:monitoring-system}.